btschwertfeger/uckingNice/README.md

 - **Font**: [MesloLGS NF](https://github.com/romkatv/powerlevel10k-media/tree/master)
 - **Icons**: Seti (Visual Studio Code; vs-seti) (builtin)

-I also like the following settings in `settings.json`:
+I also recommend the following settings in `settings.json`:

 > Sorry but those must be added manually and can't be packed into a theme.